NEW! Aurora FMR-1 AM/FM Stereo Conversion

 Line Outputs: This low-cost option allows post-balance/fader, fully buffered connections to external amps.
 This option provides 4 channels plus a mono subwoofer output.

-Prices: We try to make the pricing uncomplicated -- but not all radios are the same.
+Prices: We try to make the pricing uncomplicated -- but radios, and the ability to service them, vary all over the place.
 Please read all notes below.
 Specifically, if your vehicle does not have 12 volts negative ground available, you'll need a voltage booster.
 If your Wonderbar/Town & Country radio is a 1958 or earlier, it may require additional hardware.

 FMR-1 Stereo Conversion price: